eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

 Next, you need to sync your node's blockchain state with the specific EOS blockchain you are deploying on.
 The easiest way to accomplish this is by restoring from a recent snapshot.

 > ℹ️ **Snapshots**
-For information about Snapshots, visit the [Snapshots](../10_getting-started/50_snapshots.md) guide.
+For information about Snapshots, check the [Snapshots](../10_getting-started/50_snapshots.md) guide.

 There are various reputable sites to download snapshots.
 One such good source that maintains recent snapshots for various EOS networks is the **EOS Nation AntelopeIO Snapshots** site: